CLOSE

 This reflects the reliability of your score based on the number of data sources available for this career and how closely those sources agree on the outlook.
 A higher confidence means more consistent evidence from labor experts and AI models.

-The career of umpires, referees, and sports officials is labeled as "Evolving" because AI is starting to assist with routine tasks like line-calling and timing, making games more accurate and quicker.
-However, human officials are still essential because they handle complex judgment calls, explain rules, and manage interactions on the field.
+The career of umpires, referees, and other sports officials is labeled as "Somewhat Resilient" because while AI technology is increasingly used to assist with routine tasks like line calls and timing, it doesn't replace the human role.
+Human officials are still crucial for making complex judgment calls, managing players, and explaining rules—skills that require empathy and understanding of the game.

 Read full analysisLearn more about how you can thrive in this position